stat133-sp19/hw-stat133-JianiSong/Binomial/README.md

 Fourth, you can get the output with your inputs.

-The followings are the examples of using my binomial133 package.
+The followings are various examples of using my binomial133 package.

 `bin_choose(n=10,k=1)`
 `bin_probability(1,10,0.1)`